A quantum wire approach to weighted combinatorial graph optimisation problems: Results and Discussion

 \subsection{QUBO Problem Graphs}

-To demonstrate quantum wires can be used to natively embed QUBO problems on neutral atom arrays, we investigate small QUBO problems structured as square-shaped graphs, which act as modular components for constructing more complex instances.
+To demonstrate that quantum wires can be used to natively embed QUBO problems on neutral atom arrays, we investigate small QUBO problems structured as square-shaped graphs, which act as modular components for constructing more complex instances.
 For each QUBO, the problems are generated using randomized node weightings and edge couplings.
 As illustrated in \figref{fig:qubo_blocks}(a), these blocks can be combined up to three at a time to generate larger problem configurations.
 Using a top-left to bottom-right indexing convention, the QUBO problem depicted in \figref{fig:qubo_blocks}(a) is characterized by the linear coefficients $\{h_0, h_1, \dots, h_7\} = \{-0.3, -0.8, -0.6, -0.7, -1.0, -0.7, -0.8, -0.9\}$ and couplings $\{J_{01}, J_{04}, J_{12}, J_{15}, J_{23}, J_{26}, J_{37}, J_{45}, J_{56}, J_{67}\} = \{0.8, 0.5, 0.1, 0.4, 0.4, 0.3, 0.4, 0.5, 0.6, 1.0\}$.
 Each QUBO instance is then translated into a UDG embedding using quantum wires as shown in \figref{fig:qubo_blocks}(b), ensuring operational compatibility with the neutral atom array.
 For each configuration we perform weighted-graph annealing and gather measurement statistics over multiple experimental runs, with the total number of defect-free realizations (those with all atoms present) recorded in the caption.

 As shown in \figref{fig:qubo_blocks} (c–g), the experimental outcomes consistently favor the ground state configurations which emerge as the most frequently observed results and correspond to the logical QUBO solutions.
-The histograms rank the ten most common configurations after vertex addition for each graph and confirm that the MWIS solutions dominate the distributions.
+The histograms show the ten most common configurations without any post-processing of the data for each graph and confirm that the MWIS solutions dominate the distributions.
+The post-processed data are presented in \figref{fig:qubo_blocks_addition} for reference.

 To further demonstrate the capabilities of our approach, we now consider a fully connected QUBO problem consisting of four weighted logical nodes $\{h_0, h_1, h_2, h_3\} = \{-0.4, -0.3, -0.375, -0.25\}$ linked by six weighted edges $\{J_{01}, J_{02}, J_{03}, J_{12}, J_{13}, J_{23}\} = \{0.275, 0.2, 0.175, 0.325, 0.2, 0.225\}$ as illustrated in \figref{fig:qubo_ata}(a).
 This densely connected graph is mapped onto a UDG-MWIS embedding using a combination of constructions from \figref{fig:quantum_wire} (a) and (d).
 The resulting layout requires 28 atoms: 4 for the logical vertices and 24 auxiliary atoms forming both standard quantum wires and a crossing gadget for overlapping connections. \figref{fig:qubo_ata}(b) shows the UDG-MWIS embedding used to enable graph optimization on the QPU.